-As Bengals wide receivers coach, Jackson was a key in the rise of Chad Johnson, the club’s all-time receiving leader.
-Playing under Jackson for seasons four-through-six of his 10-year Bengals tenure, Johnson averaged 93 catches, 1358 yards and 8.3 touchdowns per season.
-In 2006, before leaving the Bengals to become offensive coordinator in Atlanta, Jackson oversaw the first 1000-yard receiving duo in a Bengals season, as T.J.
+As Bengals WRs coach, Jackson was a key in the rise of Chad Johnson, the club’s all-time receiving leader.
+Playing under Jackson for seasons four-through-six of his 10-year Bengals tenure, Johnson averaged 93 catches, 1358 yards and 8.3 TDs per season.
+In 2006, before leaving to become offensive coordinator in Atlanta, Jackson oversaw the first 1000-yard receiving duo in a Bengals season, as T.J.
 Houshmandzadeh (1081 yards) joined Johnson (1369).

 Born Oct.
 22, 1965 in Los Angeles, Jackson played QB at the University of the Pacific, passing for 2544 yards and 19 TDs over the 1985-86 seasons.
 He began his coaching career at Pacific in 1987.